chg60/DEPhT/README.md

 ## Basics

 After installation and setup, check that DEPhT can be run on the command line.
+NOTE: If you installed using conda, you'll need to activate your environment first (e.g. `conda activate depht`).
 Typing `depht` at the commandline should display something similar to the following (number of CPUs and models available will vary):

     usage: depht [-h] [--model] [-c] [-n] [-m {fast,normal,strict}] [-s] [-d] [-v] [-t] [-p] [-l]